 Acne Remedies Throughout History

 Have you ever seen a classic portrait of someone with acne?
 Why is it that paintings from 300 plus years ago exclude those troublesome bumps?
-Did our ancestors know something about skin care that we don’t know?
+Did our ancestors know something about acne treatment that we don’t know?
 Did painters look past these blemishes and use the first form of picture editing?
 Here are some acne home remedies that have been known throughout history.

 Sulfur And The Egyptians

 The Egyptians were among the many other cultures that treated acne with sulfur.
 These early dermatologists were on to something.
 Sulfur is a natural mineral that dries out existing pimples.
 Sulfur exfoliates the skin, as well as reducing the oily sheen that your face can sometimes get.
 Of course the Egyptians were not right about everything.
 They also believed that if you were breaking out, it was because you were telling lies.

 A less appealing home remedy that has been used throughout a lot of human history is urine.
 Not only did people use urine centuries ago, but believe it or not, it some people still use it as an acne treatment today.
 It goes without saying that you should keep it away from your eyes and mouth, but putting a Q-tip in urine and dabbing it on your face can help prevent breakouts.
 Urine has urea, which helps exfoliate and break down the keratin in your skin.
 Many people also find that using urine as a cosmetic product brings out a natural glow in their skin.

 Spot Treating With Honey